-Exemption for Active Duty Military Personnel and their spouses who are NOT Residents of Prince William County or Virginia
+Tax Exemption for Active-duty Military Personnel and their Spouses who are NOT residents of Prince William County, Virginia

 Prior to tax year 2016, vehicles leased by a military person or property leased jointly by active duty members and their spouses, or other nonmilitary persons and located in Prince William County did not qualify for exemption or tax relief.

 Retired Military Personnel

 Personal property owned or co-owned by retired military personnel does not qualify for exemption.
 Military personnel who retire during the year and continue to live in Prince William County become liable for personal property tax from the date of retirement.
 These persons have 60 days from the date of retirement in which to file on all personal property owned and located in Prince William County.
 They must submit their DD214 which will show the date of retirement.

 Foreign Military Personnel: Do Not Qualify

 Servicemembers' Civil Relief Act applies to United States actie-duty members of the Army, Navy, Air Force, Marine Corps, and Coast Guard.
 Also, members of the National Guard on active duty for more than 30 days, and commissioned officers of the Public Health Service and the National Oceanic and Atmospheric Administration engaged in active service.